Languini/Languini/README.md

 0. Pull changes from the dev branch into your current branch: `git pull origin dev`

-1. Make sure you're credentials are present in `app/server/knex/knexfile.js` and `app/server/configconfig.json`
+1. Make sure you're credentials are present in `app/server/config/config.json`

 2. Run `yarn`